Commodity market and fuel risks

 Fortum is exposed to counterparty risk whenever there is a contractual arrangement with an external counterparty including customers, suppliers, partners, banks, clearing houses and trading counterparties.

 Credit risk exposures relating to financial derivative instruments are often volatile.
 The majority of commodity derivatives are exchange-traded and cleared through clearing houses such as Nasdaq Clearing AB or through clearing banks.
 The recent default of a trader active on Nasdaq Commodities has shown that there is also credit risk toward clearing houses.
 The trend toward more use of futures contracts instead of forward contracts is decreasing the credit exposure toward clearing houses.
 Derivatives contracts are also entered into directly with external counterparties and such contracts are limited to high-credit-quality counterparties active on the financial or commodity markets.

 Due to the financing needs and management of liquidity, Fortum has counterparty credit exposure to a number of banks and financial institutions.
 The majority of the exposure is toward Fortum's key relationship banks, which are highly creditworthy institutions, but also includes exposure to the Russian financial sector in terms of deposits with financial institutions as well as to banks that provide guarantees for suppliers and contracting parties.
 Deposits in Russia have been concentrated to the most creditworthy state-owned or controlled banks.

 Credit risk exposures relating to customers is spread across a wide range of industrial counterparties, small businesses and private individuals over a range of geographic regions.
 The majority of exposure is to the Nordic market, Poland and Russia.
 The risk of non-payment in the electricity and heat sales business in Russia is higher than in the Nordic market.
 In order to manage counterparty credit risk, Fortum has routines and processes to identify, assess and control exposure.
 Credit

-More detailed information about Fortum's risks and risk management is described in the company's Operating and Financial Review (part of Financials).
+More detailed information about Fortum's financial risk management is described in the company's Financial Statements and Operating and Financial Review.